opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 > (c) Application to strike out pleadings and endorsements under rule 405 of the Family Justice Rules;

-> (d) Registrar’s Appeals under Part 18, Divisions 57 and 58 of the Family Justice Rules of Court; and
+> (d) Registrar’s Appeals under Part 18 Division 57 of the Family Justice Rules; and

 > (e) Any other application as may be directed by the Court.